-The Canyon is the vision of New Zealand native, Hayden Johnston.
-Originally from Dunedin and of Ngai Tahu descent, he bought the Tarras Vineyard location in 2002 and moved into the wine industry.
-In 2017 Hayden started on a new journey to create a stunning event space overlooking Tarras Vineyards, that truly connected with the land.
+The Canyon is the vision local kiwi Hayden Johnston.
+Originally from Dunedin and of Ngai Tahu descent, he bought the Tarras Vineyards location in 2002 and moved into the wine industry.
+In 2017 Hayden started on a new journey to create a stunning event space on a very special location overlooking the vineyards and a dramatic schist rock canyon with breathtaking views.

 Hayden dreamt of creating an elegant and quality venue, in an incredibly exclusive location.
 With its native flora in olive greens and browns, lichen-covered rocks, dramatic canyons and beautiful vistas; the space was too spectacular not to share.